 Detail of the uptake of chylomicron remnants by the liver.
 Diagram depicts the interaction of the vasculature of hepatic sinusoids with hepatocytes.
 The space between hepatic sinusoidal endothelium and hepatocytes is called the space of Disse.
 Chylomicron remnants containing primarily cholesterol esters, apoE, and apoB-48 are rapidly taken up by the liver.
 The remnants pass through the endothelial lining of the hepatic sinusoid and in the space of Disse interact with specific receptors as well as heparin sulfated proteoglycans (HSPG).
 Hepatocyte uptake of remnants is initiated by sequestration of the particles on HSPG followed by receptor-mediated endocytosis of the remnants.
 The receptor-mediated endocytic process may be mediated by LDL receptors (LDLR) and/or LDL receptor-related protein (LRP).
 The interaction of remnants with HSPG involves apoB-48 and the interaction with LDLR or LRP involves apoE.back to the top

 The fatty acid portion of VLDLs is released to adipose tissue and muscle in the same way as for chylomicrons, through the action of lipoprotein lipase.
 The action of lipoprotein lipase coupled to a loss of certain apoproteins (the apoCs) converts VLDLs to intermediate density lipoproteins (IDLs), also termed VLDL remnants.
-The apoCs are transferred to HDLs.
-The predominant remaining proteins are apoB-100 and apoE.
-Further loss of triglycerides converts IDLs to LDLs.
+IDLs contain multiple copies of apoE and a single copy of apoB-100.
+The presence of the multiple copies of apoE enable these lipoprotein particles to have very high affinity for the LDL receptor on cells such as hepatocytes and adrenal cortex cells.
+Conversion of VLDL to IDL is also associated with loss of apoCs by transfer back to HDLs.
+Further loss of triglycerides, as well as transfer of apoE back to HDL converts IDLs to LDLs.
+The presence of the apoB-100 protein allows LDL to be recognized by the LDL receptor but the lack of apoE makes the affinity much lower than that of IDL.

-IDLs are formed as triglycerides are removed from VLDLs.
-The fate of IDLs is either conversion to LDLs or direct uptake by the liver.
-Conversion of IDLs to LDLs occurs as more triglycerides are removed.
 The liver takes up IDLs after they have interacted with the LDL receptor to form a complex, which is endocytosed by the cell.
-For LDL receptors in the liver to recognize IDLs requires the presence of both apoB-100 and apoE (the LDL receptor is also called the apoB-100/apoE receptor).
+For LDL receptors in the liver to recognize IDLs requires the presence of apoB-100 and is enhanced in the presence of apoE.
+The LDL receptor is also sometimes referred to as the apoB-100/apoE receptor.
 The importance of apoE in cholesterol uptake by LDL receptors has been demonstrated in transgenic mice lacking functional apoE genes.
 These mice develop severe atherosclerotic lesions at 10 weeks of age.

 The exclusive apolipoprotein of LDLs is apoB-100.
 LDLs are taken up by cells via LDL receptor-mediated endocytosis, as described above for IDL uptake.
 The uptake of LDLs occurs predominantly in liver (75%), adrenals and adipose tissue.
 As with IDLs, the interaction of LDLs with LDL receptors requires the presence of apoB-100.
 The endocytosed membrane vesicles (endosomes) fuse with lysosomes, in which the apoproteins are degraded and the cholesterol esters are hydrolyzed to yield free cholesterol.
 The cholesterol is then incorporated into the plasma membranes as necessary.
 Excess intracellular cholesterol is re-esterified by acyl-CoA-cholesterol acyltransferase (ACAT), for intracellular storage.
 The activity of ACAT is enhanced by the presence of intracellular cholesterol.